Tornado outbreak sequence of May 21–26, 2011: Chickasha–Blanchard–Newcastle, Oklahoma

-The tornado touched down along the southwest side of Chickasha as a narrow cone shaped tornado, initially causing EF0 damage to roofs, trees, and fences.
-Continuing northeastward across the south side of town, the tornado reached EF2 strength as it struck a mobile home park, killing one person at that location.
-A car wash, automotive shop, gas station, and car dealership were damaged nearby.
-Several apartment buildings and a strip mall sustained major structural damage as the tornado exited town.
-The tornado destroyed outbuildings, snapped trees, and tossed farming equipment as it crossed US 62 east of town.
-After crossing the highway, the tornado began to rapidly grow in size and intensity, reaching EF3 strength as homes lost their exterior walls and trees were debarked nearby.
-Several metal buildings and homes were destroyed at EF2 to EF3 strength along the south side of Friend Road.
-The tornado crossed the road and became large and wedge-shaped, reaching EF4 intensity, scouring the ground to bare soil, debarking trees, and leveling homes, one of which was reduced to a bare slab (though this home was nailed rather than bolted to its foundation).
-Several vehicles were thrown hundreds of yards nearby, including an SUV that was carried 300 yd and crumpled into a ball.
 The tornado maintained EF4 strength crossed E1340 Road further to the northeast, reducing two well-built homes to rubble and destroying two nearby metal buildings.
 Many trees were debarked in this area, and a mixture of scoured crops, mud, and straw was found piled up to a depth of 6 ft against a nearby fence line.
 A third home sustained collapse of its exterior walls.
 Further along the path, another well-built home was flattened at EF4 strength, a metal building was destroyed, and vehicles were thrown up to 300 yd away along Ballard Road before the violent tornado tore across a series of open fields further to the northeast, leaving behind a continuous swath of debarked trees and scoured grass.
 An oil pump jack was also destroyed in this area.

 The tornado weakened momentarily as it passed to the northwest of the Indian Ridge Golf Course, producing only EF1 tree damage.
 The tornado re-intensified as it crossed NW 25th Street, completely debarking numerous trees and obliterating several metal buildings, outbuildings, and mobile homes.
 Several vehicles parked near a residence along N2980 Road were thrown up to 400 yd away, some of which were wrapped around trees or stripped down to their frames, and severe ground scouring occurred in this area.
 Numerous homes were heavily damaged or destroyed in a nearby semi-rural subdivision, one of which was leveled at EF4 intensity.